chillcicada/Grocery/README.md

 # Grocery

-Used to store some scripts and sundries
+Used to store some scripts and sundries, for cc to archive and use.